What are you proposing for the new connection?

 We’ve chosen a tunnel as the best way to go under the Menai Strait and identified areas where we could put the equipment we need to change from overhead to underground.
 At around 4km long, the tunnel is beyond the Area of Outstanding Natural Beauty (AONB) and means our equipment is further back from the coast and further away from communities.

 The route for the new overhead line is close to the existing line.
 This means we can take a direct route, keeping away from larger communities and avoiding putting pylons into new areas.
-We’ve also chosen a similar lattice pylon as the existing line.
+We’ve also chosen a similar lattice pylon to the existing line.
 We think this is the best option to reduce visual effects as it won’t introduce contrasting shapes into the landscape.

 We think our proposals are the best way to keep effects on the landscape, tourism, communities, cultural heritage and the wider environment as low as we can, while also providing a connection that offers value for bill payers.